 Your life is not just about you anymore.
 That little bundle of joy will become the center of your universe and will need protecting, not just now but until they’re on their own… or perhaps forever, at least in our hearts.
 An important type of protection your child will definitely need is financial protection.
 Experts tell us that part of any sound financial plan— retirement savings and investments– should also include life insurance.
 And it shouldn’t just be for new parents, but also for expectant parents, and experienced parents who may not have started to build that foundation for their family.
 Life insurance does just that, provides a safety net in case you’re no longer there to provide.
 You might already have a “starter” life insurance policy, or one provided by your employer, but believe me, your needs change tremendously once kids enter the picture.
 That basic coverage may no longer cut it for your new responsibilities.

-Here are some tips for young parents looking of rlife insurnace why purchasing life insurance for new parents is important:
+Here are some tips for young parents looking for life insurance — and why purchasing life insurance for new parents is important:

 It may seem premature to start thinking about college costs for a child who can’t even walk yet but they grow up fast and the future will be here before you know it.
-The expense of higher education in our country is at an all-time high and that College Savings Plan, which will help to offset some costs, won’t be enough to replace the family’s main source of income to pay for that degree.
+The expense of higher education in our country is at an all-time high and annual tuition plus room and board at a four-year public university now averages $30,990 per year for in-state students — that’s a $123,960 price tag for four years College Savings Plan, which will help to offset some costs, won’t be enough to replace the family’s main source of income to pay for that degree.
 It’s important to consider these spiraling costs when determining the coverage amount you will need in a life insurance policy.
-One formula from financial experts is to add $100,000 of coverage per child to cover future college expenses.
+One formula from financial experts is to add at least $125,000 to $150,000 of coverage per child to cover future college expenses.
 We all want our kids to have the best opportunities that a college degree can provide so factoring that big ticket item into the amount of life insurance and for how long, is critical to assure that our kids will have all the tools they will need someday.

 No doubt the paycheck that the head of the household, or main breadwinner brings home is the mainstay of a family’s financial wellbeing.
 That stable income provides the cash flow to pay for the mortgage, credit cards, and to cover everyday expenses, including childcare costs.
 But while liquidity is key, the in-kind services provided by a stay-at-home parent who though doesn’t have an outside income source, provides valuable services that keep a family going.
 How do you put a price tag on priceless services?
 The loss of that parent will put the full burden on the surviving parent to pay for childcare, home maintenance, food preparation, and all those little things that we take for granted.
+Childcare alone now costs an average of $13,000–$17,000 per year per child nationally.
 Replacing that support would not be cheap and could significantly cut into the family’s monthly budget, not to mention the savings account.
 A life insurance payout will help defray those costs and alleviate both the emotional loss of that spouse and parent, as well as the financial burden.

 You’re buying the policy to provide for your kids’ financial protection right?
 So it seems logical to designate them as your beneficiary.
 Well, your heart may be in the right place but here is why you need to use your head to choose your beneficiaries wisely.
 You can’t just dole out hundreds of thousands of dollars to a minor child even if you want that child to directly benefit from your death benefit payout.
 If you were to name the child as the policy beneficiary, a probate court will have to designate a guardian for the minor’s estate.
 Setting up a trust yourself, or simply designating an adult (your spouse or a close relative with an insurable interest) to oversee the distribution of money to the minor would be the best options.
 State regulations may limit if or how much a minor child can receive in life insurance proceeds, so they may have to wait to receive the life insurance benefits until the court appoints a guardian to administer the funds.
 If you take control now, you can avoid their heartache later.